-The exhibition follows a temporal logic drawn by three different phases involving image and technical research in the São-Paulo born photographer’s archive of circa eighty thousand well-kept black-and-white negatives and 150 thousand color photograms.
+The exhibition follows a temporal logic drawn by three different phases involving image and technical research in the São-Paulo born photographer’s archive of circa eighty thousand well-kept black-and-white negatives and 150,000 color photograms.
 His classical period spans from 1968 to the early 1980s.
-It is his black and white phase, his best known, and was influenced at first by Cartier-Bresson before Moreira move to the U.S. in the 1950s and got in touch with the street photography, above all, of the recently-deceased Robert Frank.
+It is his black-and-white phase, his best known, and was influenced at first by Cartier-Bresson before Moreira moved to the U.S. in the 1950s and got in touch with the street photography, above all, of Robert Frank.
 After developing a severe allergy from the photo-chemicals in his home lab at the end of the eighties, he turned to color photography, addressed in the second axis of the exhibition.
 Since 2000, he has surfed the wave of digital photography with keen experimentalism, unveiled in the show’s third part, dedicated to an essay shot in the streets of Buenos Aires.

 Moreira considers himself “a conscious amateur” and has taught photography since the 1970s.
 He has two books “Fotografias” (Brunner, 1977) and “Carlos Moreira: São Paulo” (Sesc/Tempo d’Imagem, organized by Rosely Nakagawa).
 The images in the current exhibition are being compiled in a bilingual book to be published in 2020 by WMF Martins Fontes.
 Although his work is not well-known abroad, he has participated in the group shows, “Brésil des Bresilliens,” at the Pompidou, Paris, 1983; “The City of São Paulo captured by 23 photographers;” Washington, 1983; and in 1988 at “Brazil Projects,” at The Institute of Art and Urban Resources in New York.

 Tell us about the 1970s, the classical phase of Carlos Moreira’s work.